bengiianil/NetflixClone/README.md

 # NetflixSwiftUI

 It is an iOS application that allows users to discover movies, view details, and manage their favorites using MVVM architecture.
-It utilizes the TMDB API for fetching movie data a nd Firebase for user authentication and storing favorites.
+It utilizes the TMDB API for fetching movie data and Firebase for user authentication and storing favorites.

 ## Key Features